Khoi-Nguyen-Xuan/Arknight-analysis-with-R/README.md

 </div>

 <br></br>
-It is quite reasonable to predict that the operators stats will be **increased** at the next levels of classification.
+It is quite reasonable to predict that the operators stats will **increase** at the next levels of classification.
 By implementing a scatterplot, I will test whether this statement is statistically correct.

 Let's have a look at the health stats of base and elite 1.